And then it ends. The holiday tins disappear, the family recipes get tucked away, and the sprinkles go back in the cabinet. Gulp. Sigh.

 This year How to Feed Your Parents (Sterling) is sure to give me a lift out of my post-holiday food funk.
 Matilda Macaroni wants to eat exciting foods, but her parents only like grilled cheese and chicken nuggets.
 Matilda tries jambalaya, reads cookbooks as bedtime stories, and starts whipping up culinary delights.
 Will her parents give them a try?

 One lucky teacher will win this book.
+(Update: Congratulations to Mary, our lucky winner!)
 To enter our random drawing, submit the name of one recipe you intend to try this year.
 Answers are due Wednesday, January 9, to be included in our drawing.
 Good luck!

 Here are some junk-food–free goodies and contests that are certainly worth a try!

 The Healthy Teachers Program features recipes, nutrition tips, links, ideas for modeling good nutrition for students, and info about free nutrition and cooking classes at Whole Foods.
 Learn all about it at wholekidsfoundation.org/healthy-teachers.